gamemanual0/gm0/source/docs/robot-design/drivetrains/holonomic.rst

 H-Drive has a number of possible motor configurations - 1 or 2 motors can be put on each forward drive pod, and one or two motors can be put on the strafe wheels.
 In the configuration with one motor on each forward drive pod, H-Drive has slightly reduced acceleration compared to mecanum drive.

-For the highest possible reliability, many FRC teams will suspend their strafe wheels on a rocker system to ensure that all wheels are in contact with the ground while the robot is not strafing.
+For the highest possible reliability, many FRC\ |reg| teams will suspend their strafe wheels on a rocker system to ensure that all wheels are in contact with the ground while the robot is not strafing.

 By far the biggest advantage of H-drive is its ability to accommodate multiple motor distributions.
 For instance, if you want to dedicate only 3 motors to your mechanisms and you have a motor left over, using a 1 strafe motor, 4 drive motor configuration is absolutely viable.
 Or if you dedicate 5 motors for your mechanisms, H-drive with 2 drive motors and 1 strafe motor is definitely optimal.

 Advantages
 ^^^^^^^^^^

-* Combines tank and holonomic drivetrain advantages
+- Combines tank and holonomic drivetrain advantages
-* Can be used with 3 or 5 motors
+- Can be used with 3 or 5 motors
-* Good traction and top speed
+- Good traction and top speed
-* Great maneuverability and agility
+- Great maneuverability and agility

 Disadvantages
 ^^^^^^^^^^^^^

-* Strafing is slightly less effective than mecanum
+- Strafing is slightly less effective than mecanum
-* Complex suspension occasionally needed, depending on design
+- Complex suspension occasionally needed, depending on design

 .. figure:: images/holonomic/9804-hdrive.jpg
    :alt: 9804 Bomb Squad's H-Drive